thwonghenry/KomicaHelper/README.md

 - Threads with page switch are not updated properly
 - Load the script again after update the page
 - Videos cannot load after update the page
+- Some element is being replaced by some extensions

 ## How to build the chrome extension
 1. Make sure you have installed node.js and Google Chrome
 2. `npm i`
 3. `npm run build`
 4. Load the `build` folder as unpackaged extension in Google Chrome

+## Contribution guideline:
+- Only TypeScript, SASS and jade
+- The code must pass tslint with the config in this project without warnings (also no compile errors, of course)
+- All the type definitions must go into typings/komica-helper.d.ts